rqt/aqt/documentary/1-api/3-result.md

 %TYPE true
 <p name="body" type="string|object|Buffer">
   <d>The return from the server.
 In case <code>json</code> content-type was set by the server, the response will be parsed into an object.
-If <code>binary</code> option was for the request, a <code>Buffer</code> will be returned.
+If <code>binary</code> option was used for the request, a <code>Buffer</code> will be returned.
 Otherwise, a string response is returned.</d>
 </p>
 <p name="headers" type="object">
   <d>Incoming headers returned by the server.</d>